tristenCodes/CodeReviews.Console.CodingTracker/CodingTracker/README.md

 Coding Tracker is a way to track your time spent coding via the CLI.
 Enter a start time and end time or start and stop the stopwatch to track your time.

+# Purpose

+The purpose of this project was to incorporate a strong separation of concerns.
+I attempted to make the code relatively uncoupled and independent.

 ## Project Requirements

 - show the data on the console, using the "Spectre.Console" library.